Mwan3kii/Budget-management-system/README.md

   - Mysql
   - JWT for authentication

-## 🤝 Contributing
+## Contributing

-Contributions are welcome!
-If you'd like to collaborate or propose improvements, feel free to submit a pull request.
+Contributions are welcome!🤝 If you'd like to collaborate or propose improvements, feel free to submit a pull request.
 Please make sure to:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
 3. Submit your changes with a clear commit message.

-## 📄 License
+## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License📄.
 See the [LICE NSE](LICENSE) file for details.